 And of course, you can't even say THAT in this country.
-You can be sure, like clockwork, that I will get an e-mail from some idiot saying that I support (a) domestic violence, (b) child abuse, and (c) racism.
+You can be sure, like clockwork, that I will get an e-mail from some idiot saying that I support (a) domestic violence, (b) child abuse, (c) racism and (d) Canada.

 You see, to even defend such an offender is to commit the offense yourself.
 So once the offender-in-question is tried in the court of public option, you have to write him off and distance yourself from him, or like the NFL commissioner, be asked to step down.

 To question the system is to commit the offense.
 So shut up, or you're next!